 The specific type of breast reconstruction procedure can vary and depends on the woman’s age, body type, and cancer treatment.
 The majority of women having undergone a mastectomy can also undergo breast reconstruction.
 Women who undergo a lumpectomy rather than a mastectomy may not necessarily need breast reconstruction.
-A surgical plan will be determined by Dr. Barone and other medical professionals that make up the treatment team.
+A surgical plan will be determined by Dr. Barone or Dr. Koltz, and your treatment team.

 Patients who choose breast reconstruction do so for many reasons:

 - To obtain a balanced look when they are wearing a bra or swimsuit.